Italy national cricket team: Modern history

 In November 2013 they competed in the 2013 ICC World Twenty20 Qualifier in the UAE, their highest level of competition to date.
 They finished 9th place with victories over the US, and higher-ranked opponents in UAE and Namibia.

 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Italy and other ICC members since 1 January 2019 has been a full T20I.
+Therefore, all Twenty20 matches played between Italy and other ICC members since 1 January 2019 have the T20I status.

 In September 2018, Italy qualified from Group B of the 2018–19 ICC World Twenty20 Europe Qualifier to the Regional Finals of the tournament.

 Italy played their first T20I against Germany in May 2019.

-From August 2019, Italy will play in the 2019–21 ICC Cricket World Cup Challenge League.